daniandl/element-queries/README.md

 }
 ```

-**3.** Finally, create an instance of ElementQueries in your JavaScript code and let the magic begin.
+**3.** Finally, create an instance of Element Queries in your JavaScript code and let the magic begin.
 You can also pass custom options via an object.

 ```js
 import ElementQueries from 'element-queries' // if using a package manager